RRNX/AdventOfCode2023/README.md

 There is probably a better solution for my handling with the variable ```invalid```.
 Couldn't think of any other solution that didn't require rewriting my entire code.

 The second task was pretty easy too, just added some logic behind the lowest possible values for ```minRedInt, minBlueInt, minGreenInt```

+# Day 3
+This task was pretty difficult

+The first task was probably one of the hardest programming puzzles I've every tried to solve.
+I thought of doing some things with a matrix, by adding the ASCII codes from the single characters and comparing them with the wanted numbers but i couldn't quite wrap my head around it, so i just fiddled around with some string manipulation, regex search and a fair bit of logic.

+There is probably a way easier way to do this, but this is it.